Tel3text/unity-plexus-effect/index.md

 Feel free to also look at two projects from earlier this year:
 - [Sentiment analysis](https://github.com/stefan-jo/USAirlineSent/blob/master/tweets_ULMFit_final.ipynb) with Universal Language Model Fine-tuning for Text classification
-- Building an [image recognit
+- Building an [image recognition webapp](https://githu